ScreenPyHQ/screenpy/docs/filehierarchy.rst

 Tasks are descriptive ways
 to group one or more actions
 that your actors will do.
-A common task is a ``Login`` task, which will contain the actions necessary to log in.
+A common task is a ``LogIn`` task, which will contain the actions necessary to log in.
-There may be many tasks your actors will need to do in your suite.
+There may be many tasks
+your actors will need to perform in your suite.

 For more information,
 see the :ref:`tasks` section!

 .. _userinterface-dir: